vanbrabantf/frederickvanbrabant.com/content/english/_index.md

 features:
   - title: "This site is mainly for my blog"
     image: "/images/service-1.png"
-    content: "But if you like what you read, you can always hire me!
-I'm a freelancer that is mainly focused on:"
+    content: "Just a friendly heads-up: Everything here is my own delirious concoction.
+The views expressed are purely mine and have nothing to do with my employer or their perspectives.
+So sit back, enjoy the ride, and let's explore the wonders of tech and management together!
+We are mainly focused on:"
     bulletpoints:
       - "Enterprise architecture"
       - "Management consulting"
       - "Teamlead/Technical lead"
       - "Technology audits"
       - "Application portfolio advice"
-      - "... or just a talk"
+      - "... and whatever crosses my road"
-    button:
-      enable: True
-      label: "Why don't you drop me a mail"
-      link: "/contact"
 ---